nicolearaya/nicolearaya.github.io/homework_5/README.md

+Extra work:
-Extra work: Homepage and Product list page are responsive and mobile-friendly.
+1) Homepage and Product list page are responsive and mobile-friendly.
+2) Additional page: About page, accessed via nav bar